Due to Covid the 2021 event will not run in February. We may run a similar event if and when restrictions ease enough to do so.

 Both take in sections in the lanes, although these are uphill or on the flat: descents are on reasonable or good roads.
 At this time of year many of the lanes are in poor condition; potholes, road debris, rotting leaves and standing water.
 Mudguards and 25mm tyres are recommended rather than racing bikes with skinny tyres.

-The 100KM route takes in Kop Hill, Smalldean Lane and Shogmoor Lane, three of the most challenging climbs in the Chilterns.
+The 100KM route takes in Kop Hill, Smalldean Lane, two of the most challenging climbs in the Chilterns.

 Both distances largely avoid A roads.